dassujan/STANDARD-FIVE/ENG-II (2nd UNIT) QUESTION SET.md

 ### G. Think and Answer

-1. Why did Grandfather rescue Henry, and what does this tell us about his character?
-2. How did the narrator build trust with Henry over time?
+1. How did the narrator build trust with Henry over time?
 Give examples.
-3. Why do you think Grandmother sent the papaya basket with Henry to the school without realizing he was in it?
+2. Why do you think Grandmother sent the papaya basket with Henry to the school without realizing he was in it?
-4. How did Henry’s appearance and behavior lead to misunderstandings throughout the story?
+3. How did Henry’s appearance and behavior lead to misunderstandings throughout the story?
-5. If Henry could talk, how might he describe his experience in the nursery school?
+4. If Henry could talk, how might he describe his experience in the nursery school?